sergiibielskyi/fwdays22/README.md

    objectId="$SERVICE_PRINCIPAL_ID"

-Grant own permissions to generate certificate and all permissions in secrets Generate certificate and upload to project directory PFX and azure app registration
+Grant own permissions to generate certificate and all permissions in secrets Generate certificate and upload to project directory PFX and CER to azure app registration

 ----
 Sample 1.
 Issues with query usage